-Response: Noted.
+Response: Partially accepted.
 Changes will be effected to only require non-resident employers conducting business through a permanent establishment in South Africa to withhold employees' tax.
+This will alleviate the administrative burden on non-resident employers in general and limit the obligation to non-resident employers that have business activities in South Africa.

-Comment: Whilst we understand the need for levelling the playing field between resident employers and non-resident employers, the proposed amendment may in practice not work since SARS has no authority over offshore employers who may very well have no business activity/presence in South Africa.
+Comment: It may be difficult to implement the proposed amendment as SARS has no authority over offshore employers who may very well have no business activity/presence in South Africa.
 Non-resident employers will now be required to register as an employer with SARS and account for payroll taxes on remuneration paid to "employees" who live and work in South Africa, as well as those who remain SA tax residents but are "employees" who live and work outside South Africa.

-Response: Partially accepted.
-The changes to be effected will relieve nonresident employers with no business activity/presence in South Africa from withholding employees' tax.
+Response: Accepted.
+The changes to be effected will relieve non-resident employers with no business activity/presence in South Africa from withholding employees' tax.